 Nauru is a small island developing state located in the Pacific sub-region of Micronesia.
-With a GDP of $151 million, Nauru is the third-smallest economy in the Pacific, accounting for less than 0.3% of regional GDP.
-Nauru has a population of 13,000 (2022), resulting in a GDP per capita of $11,900, ranking fourth in the Pacific.
+With a GDP of $198 million, Nauru is the third-smallest economy in the Pacific Islands, accounting for less than 0.5% of regional GDP.
+Nauru has a population of 12,000, resulting in a GDP per capita of $16,790, ranking third in the Pacific.

-Nauru has the ninth-highest Official Development Assistance (ODA) to Gross National Income (GNI) ratio in the Pacific Islands region, with aid accounting for 14% of national income.
-In a global context, Nauru is among the most aid-reliant countries in the world, ranking 16th among 127 developing countries for its ODA/GNI ratio.
+Nauru has the ninth-highest official development assistance (ODA) to gross domestic product (GDP) ratio in the Pacific Islands region, with aid accounting for 19% of GDP.
+In a global context, Nauru is among the most aid-reliant countries in the world, with its aid as a share of GDP ranking 14th among 125 developing countries.
 The Nauruan government’s development agenda is focused on debt reduction and supporting the transport sector.
-At 0.696, Nauru’s Human Development Index score ranks 122nd out of 193 ranked countries.
+At 0.703, Nauru’s Human Development Index score ranks 124th out of 193 ranked countries.

-Between 2008 and 2022, annual Official Development Finance (ODF) disbursements to Nauru — including grants, loans, and other forms of assistance — averaged $40 million.
-Less than 3% of the development finance received by Nauru between 2008 and 2022 came in the form of loans.
-Almost all loan financing received by Nauru came in 2020 in the form of a support loan from Taiwan for a new aircraft for the country’s national airline.
-Despite the addition of this debt, the International Monetary Fund continues to rank the country’s risk of debt distress as low.
+Between 2008 and 2023, annual official development finance (ODF) disbursements to Nauru — including grants, loans, and other forms of assistance — averaged $41 million.
+Less than 3% of the development finance received by Nauru during this period came in the form of loans.
+Almost all of the loan financing received by Nauru came in 2020 in the form of a support loan from Taiwan for new aircraft for the country’s national airline.
+However, due to Nauru’s switch of diplomatic recognition to China, the status of this loan is unclear.
+Despite the addition of this debt, the International Monetary Fund continues to rank the country’s risk of debt levels as sustainable.

 Grant